Review of Born, Darkly by Trisha Wolfe

 Who doesn’t love a good psychopath/psychologist relationship?
 It’s such a taboo.
 Well, actually, it just usually doesn’t happen.
 Unless you’re Harley Quinn and the Joker.
 Then you’re a goner.
 Good luck with that.

-Is it insane that I was kinda hoping for Grayson and London to forego the doctor/patient relationship and head straight into the place of no return (if you know what I mean)?
+Is it insane that I was hoping for Grayson and London to forego the doctor/patient relationship and head straight into the place of no return?
 I know, who would ship that?
 How can I ship that?!
 It’s wrong and slightly improbable, but I don’t care.

 Then again, Grayson is such a twisted individual with this vigilante persona that makes you think of Dexter and then you’re like “oh he’s not that bad I guess, maybe.”
 Next thing you know he’s burying someone alive and creating a trap straight out of Saw.
 He needs help.
 I understand that.
 Yet, for some strange reason, I kind of like him.
 Of course, I’d never want to meet him because I feel like he’d find dirt on me (like how I forgot to get a friend a gift for secret Santa).
 I don’t want to die in one of his traps.